Rupam-Shil/Titanic-Data-Science-Solutions/README.md

 ![titanic-sinks-the-lobsters-in-the-kitchen-happiness-noise-56185928](https://user-images.githubusercontent.com/68724228/88470033-43fae380-cf15-11ea-8e2e-f8c1ebdb7b55.png)

-<p align='center'>DONATE</p>
+<p align='center'>Buy Me a Coffee</p>

 <p align='center'><a href="https://paypal.me/rupamshil111?locale.x=en_GB"><img width="200" height="40" alt="blue" src="https://user-images.githubusercontent.com/68724228/88449157-405a5480-ce62-11ea-98c9-92872f8ea661.png"></a></p>

 <h3>🤍💖🤍If You, The Most Coolest And Talented Data Scientist Got A Little Help From This Repository, Let's Cheer Up 😀..
-Feel Free To Donate Any Amount You Like And It Will Encourage Me To Create More Useful Tools And Stuffs For You 🤍💖🤍</h3>
+Feel Free To Buy Me a Coffee And It Will Encourage Me To Create More Useful Tools And Stuffs For You 🤍💖🤍</h3>